There's No Freaking Way I'll be Your Lover! Unless...: Light novel

+The novel series ranked third in the Next Light Novel Award 2021, and won first place in the original work category.
 Sean Gaffney of Manga Bookshelf gave the first light novel a mixed review, saying that although he could "understand the appeal", he was put off by Mai disregarding Renako's lack of consent to her advances and the "very, very panicky teenager" tone of Renako's narration.
 Gaffney additionally was disinterested in the harem premise of the series, saying he would prefer that the series focus on Renako and Mai's relationship development.
 He concluded his review by saying, "this isn't bad.
 It just has a lot of things I personally dislike."

 Manga

 The manga adaptation was nominated for the 2021 and 2022 Next Manga Award in the web manga category.

-Reviewing the first six volumes of the manga adaptation for Anime News Network, Rebecca Silverman gave it a positive review, praising the art, humor, character arcs, and complexity of the harem romance dynamics, but expressed discomfort with Mai's lack of concern for Renako's consent in several scenes, despite acknowledging it was "clearly being done in a spirit of humor".
+Reviewing the first six volumes of the manga adaptation for Anime News Network, Rebecca Silverman gave it a positive review, praising the art, humor, character arcs, and complexity of the harem romance dynamics.
+However, she expressed discomfort with Mai's lack of concern for Renako's consent in several scenes, despite acknowledging it was "clearly being done in a spirit of humor".
 Silverman said that readers looking for a yuri harem story would likely enjoy the series.